arttuulips/DND-Final-Project/Domain.md

 ```

 ### User DTOs:
-•	`UserCreationDto`: Contains data required to create a new user.
+•	`UserCreationDto`: Contains data required to create a new user. <br>
-•	`UserLoginDto`: Captures the credentials needed for user login.
+•	`UserLoginDto`: Captures the credentials needed for user login. <br>
-•	`SearchUserParametersDto`: Supports filtering users by specific criteria.
+•	`SearchUserParametersDto`: Supports filtering users by specific criteria. <br>
 Example: UserCreationDto simplifies the user creation process by only including essential data.
 ```csharp
 public class UserCreationDto